 - Letters of credit, a guarantee from SBA, USDA Rural Development or other government source real estate

 A lead lender is required.
 BND’s participation percentage is negotiated on a loan-by-loan basis.
-In most cases, BND will consider a participation of 50 percent to 70 percent of the loan.
+In most cases, BND will consider a participation of up to 90 percent of the loan.